nwlandry/opinion-disparity-in-hypergraphs/README.md

-# Polarization in hypergraphs with community structure
+# Opinion disparity in hypergraphs with community structure

 This repository accompanies the preprint ["Opinion disparity in hypergraphs with community structure"](https://doi.org/10.48550/arXiv.2302.13967) and provides all scripts necessary to reproduce all results and figures.